About the Innovative Translational Research Award!

 By the Numbers: Cookies for Kids’ Cancer

-Today, Cookies for Kids' Cancer has funded nearly 100 research grants totaling $16 million that have led to 23 promising new treatments and clinical trials.
-Volunteers have held over 12,500 fundraising events across the US and in 17 countries worldwide!
+Today, Cookies for Kids' Cancer has funded nearly 100 research grants totaling more than $17 million that have led to 25 promising new treatments and clinical trials.
+Volunteers have held nearly 14,000 fundraising events across the US and in 20 countries worldwide!

 History of Cookies for Kids’ Cancer

-When 2-year old Liam Witt was diagnosed with childhood cancer in 2007, his parents Gretchen and Larry Witt were shocked to learn of the lack of effective treatments for pediatric cancers due to lack of funding.
-They were even more shocked to learn that it’s the #1 disease killer of children in the U.S. and that two out of three kids who receive cancer treatments have long-term debilitating side effects.
-They pledged to support the funding of research for safer, more effective treatments for children battling cancer.
-With the help of 250 volunteers, Gretchen and Larry baked and sold 96,000 cookies, raising more than $420,000 for childhood cancer research.
+When 2-year old Liam Witt was diagnosed with childhood cancer in 2007, his mother Gretchen was shocked to learn of the lack of effective treatments for pediatric cancers due to lack of funding.
+She was even more shocked to learn that it’s the #1 disease killer of children in the U.S. and that two out of three kids who receive cancer treatments have long-term debilitating side effects.
+Gretchen pledged to support the funding of research for safer, more effective treatments for children battling cancer.
+With the help of 250 volunteers, Gretchen baked and sold 96,000 cookies, raising more than $420,000 for childhood cancer research.
 Word spread, and people nationwide began asking, “How can I help?”